Delgado's response to the coronavirus disease outbreak

 If you have already registered, log on to Delgado Alert now and make certain your registration is still active.
 Re-registration is required periodically.

-Delgado Community College has convened a workgroup to manage the impact on community health and activities by the coronavirus disease (COVID-19).
+Early in 2020, Delgado Community College convened a workgroup to manage the impact on community health and activities by the coronavirus disease (COVID-19).
 The workgroup is meeting continually to plan for contingencies related to the COVID-19 outbreak.
 Task forces are working on instructional and business activities, information technology, facilities management, and communications.

-Plans are now being implemented to manage effects of the coronavirus pandemic on activities for the Fall Semester and beyond.
-These plans include remote instructional delivery
+Plans are now being implemented to manage effects of the coronavirus pandemic on college activities.
+These plans include remote instructional delivery and work-from-home.

 Information about keeping healthy and Delgado's response to the COVID-19 outbreak is presented below.